akdsco/next/DOCUMENTATION.md

 }
 ```

-All the bindings reffer to functions inside `controller.js`.
+All the bindings refer to functions inside `controller.js`.
 Those functions contain all calls necessary for actions.
-Depending on action, controller will call methods from `model.js` and `view.js` and this way update local database and
+Depending on action, controller will call methods from `model.js`, `view.js`, and this way update the local database and
 re-render any changes in the view.
 It contains specific chains of commands needed for actions like `addItem` or `editItem`
 `view.js`

 This file contains all methods which purpose is to manipulate DOM elements and change the way the application displays
 current data from database.
-For example, if user completes a task, it will trigger event, which will be picked up by
+For example, if a user completes a task, it will trigger event, which will be picked up by
 `controller.js`, which in turn will eventually call `view.js` method to update the to-do item.

 Most methods in `view.js` are private.
 The interface comprises of `render` and `bind` methods.